larryaasen/dive/dive_ui/example/README.md

 ## TODO - Examples to be created

-1. Example showing 720p and 1080p resolutions.
-1. Example showing how to subclass or override wigets to customize.
+1. Example showing how to subclass and override icons with icon set replacement.
-1. Example showing 720p and 1080p videos. (what does this mean?)
+1. Example showing how to configure streaming.
+1. Determine best copyright for examples.
+1. Properly Copyright example code.
+1. Prepare for release.

+Maybe later:
 1. Example showing how to scrub a video forward and backward.
 1. Example showing how to position an image in the mix.
 1. Example showing how to change the volume of an audio source.
-1. Example showing how to configure streaming.
-1. Determine best copyright for examples.
-1. Properly Copyright example code.